microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform.md

 * Next, run the ```terraform apply --auto-approve``` command and wait for the plan to finish.
 Upon completion, you will have a GCP Ubuntu VM deployed and connected as a new Azure Arc server inside a new Resource Group.

-# View the GCP VM from Azure Portal

 * Open the Azure portal and navigate to the resource group "Arc-Servers-Demo".
 The virtual machine created in GCP will be visible as a resource.

     ![](../img/gcp/09.png)